mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 The Contractor must perform integration testing on its own system, resolve any issues revealed through integration testing and update the Solution source code.
 GC will provide the Contractor with a free image of Oracle's VirtualBox with the Open by Default Portal configuration allowing the Contractor to configure their environment for integration testing.

-As a final test the Contractor must provide instructions and the updated source code for Canada to install and test the code on an open.canada.ca development environment.
-The Contractor must provide a report to the Technical Authority detailing the results of their internal integration testing and the instructions for Canada to install and test the source code in the development environment.
+As a final test the Contractor must provide instructions and the updated source code for GC to install and test the code on an open.canada.ca development environment.
+The Contractor must provide a report to the Technical Authority detailing the results of their internal integration testing and the instructions for GC to install and test the source code in the development environment.

 In accordance with timelines to be established in the Design and Implementation Plan, The Technical Authority will provide detailed feedback to the Contractor on any issues revealed by its own integration testing.
 The Contractor must resolve the issues revealed and resubmit the updated source code to the Technical Authority for re-testing.